Sable/wu-wei-benchmarking-toolkit/README.md

 Dependencies
 ------------------------
-Although we tried our best to minimize external dependencies, the suite still depends on the following external tools:
+Although we tried our best to minimize external dependencies, the toolkit still depends on the following external tools:
  1. Node.js
  2. Python

+Individual artifacts may have more dependencies.
+Refer to their documentation for more details.

 Getting Started
 ------------------------